WOSP-C/wosp-c-25/index.md

 ## Submission

 Authors are invited to submit original, unpublished papers that are not being considered in any other venue.
 Papers should be in the ACM format.
 They should describe research results, experience, visions or new initiatives.
-This year, we accept submissions as full (8 pages), short (4 pages), and vision or work-in-progress (2 pages) papers.
+This year, we accept submissions as full (8 pages), Vision or Work-in-progress (4 pages), and Industrial experiences (2 pages) papers.
 Page limits include references.
-Papers should be submitted via Easychair at [EasyChair WOSP-C 2024](https://easychair.org/conferences/?conf=icpe2024) (by selecting the "author" role, then "New Submission", and then the WOSP-C 2024 track).
+Papers should be submitted via Easychair at [EasyChair WOSP-C 2025](https://easychair.org/conferences/?conf=icpe2025) (by selecting the "author" role, then "New Submission", and then the WOSP-C 2025 track).

 ACM templates may be found [here](https://www.acm.org/publications/proceedings-template).
-Presented papers will be published in the ICPE 2024 companion proceedings, which will be published by ACM and included in the ACM Digital Library.
+Presented papers will be published in the ICPE 2025 companion proceedings, which will be published by ACM and included in the ACM Digital Library.
 Authors are required to adhere to the ACM Policy and Procedures on Plagiarism, as well as to the ACM Policy on Prior Publication and Simultaneous Submissions.
-Concurrent submission of the same work to ICPE 2024 and to WOSP-C or any other ICPE 2024 workshop is not permitted.
+Concurrent submission of the same work to ICPE 2025 and to WOSP-C or any other ICPE 2025 workshop is not permitted.

 _By submitting your article to an ACM Publication, you are hereby acknowledging that you and your co-authors are subject to all ACM Publications Policies, including ACM's new Publications Policy on Research Involving Human Participants and Subjects.
 Alleged violations of this policy or any ACM Publications Policy will be investigated by ACM and may result in a full retraction of your paper, in addition to other potential penalties, as per ACM Publications Policy._